-Zuzu Verk Update: Mom Of Missing Texas Woman Says Daughter ‘Deserves Dignity, Respect and Justice’
+Zuzu Verk Update: Mom Of Missing Texas Woman Says Daughter ‘Deserves Dignity, Respect And Justice’

 A photo posted by Missing Pieces Network (@missingpiecesnetwork) on

 According to WFAA News, just weeks later affidavits filed as part of search warrants indicated that law enforcement desired to search a jeep belonging to Robert Fabian, 26, for evidence of blood.
-Fabian is Zuzu’s boyfriend and since the investigation into her appearance began, police say he has not been entirely cooperative with them.
+Fabian is Zuzu’s boyfriend, and since the investigation into her appearance began, police say he has not been entirely cooperative with them.

 About a week after Zuzu went missing, Alpine Police held a news conference regarding her case.
 Alpine Chief of Police Russell Scown said the following of Fabian.